Azure/azure-signalr-bench/SignalRServiceBenchmarkPlugin/readme.md

 Combine part/all of the scenarios to make real-world scenario.

+<a name="Usage"></a>

 ## Usage

 The benchmark is designed to be master-slave mode.
 One master controls one/many slave(s).
-Master node load [benchmark configurations](# Benchmark Configuration) assigns SignalR clients randomly to every slaves nodes, and assigns benchmark tasks to every slave node, and slave node is responsible to connect SignalR service, send message, collect message latency and report it to master node.
+Master node load [benchmark configurations](#BenchmarkConfiguration) assigns SignalR clients randomly to every slaves nodes, and assigns benchmark tasks to every slave node, and slave node is responsible to connect SignalR service, send message, collect message latency and report it to master node.

-[Quick Try](# Quick Try ) describes how to run benchmark in local node, master/salve(s) and app server are in the same node.
-[Automation Tool For Multiple Nodes](# Automation Tool For Multiple Nodes) describes how to run benchmark with remote nodes (typically, on master node, several app server nodes and several app server node) to split stress to several nodes.
+[Quick Try](#Quick) describes how to run benchmark in local node, master/salve(s) and app server are in the same node.
+[Automation Tool For Multiple Nodes](#Automation) describes how to run benchmark with remote nodes (typically, on master node, several app server nodes and several app server node) to split stress to several nodes.

+<a name="QuickTry"></a>

 ### Quick Try